Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 The Prediction Hunt v2 API exists to eliminate most of that layer.
 You get a unified endpoint covering Kalshi, Polymarket, PredictIt, ProphetX, and Opinion with consistent schemas, no Web3 auth required, and live price data refreshed in real time.

-Prediction Hunt API: Cross-Platform Aggregation
+Prediction Hunt API: Unified Cross-Platform Data

 The Prediction Hunt v2 API is a prediction market data aggregation API that covers Kalshi, Polymarket, PredictIt, ProphetX, and Opinion in a single interface.
 Its core value proposition: instead of five separate API integrations with five different auth systems, you write one.